 Stefanos Pantazis, editor of The US Problem Bulletin, has sent me two problems that appeared in that journal and did win a prize there.

-This is the solution of the second problem: You can also look at the first problem: a series selfmate in 17 moves.
+This is the second problem: You can also look at the first problem: a series selfmate in 17 moves.

 This problem was composed by Michel Caillaud, was published in the US Problem Bulletin in 1994, and won a First Prize.